Area football roundup: Riverside earns 1st win over Lehman Catholic - Sidney Daily News

 Mitchell Hays threw a 27-yard TD pass to Trevor Bergman with 2:27 left in the first quarter to give the squad a 6-0 lead after a missed extra point.

-The Flyers scored on a long pass early in the third quarter, but Mitchell Hays returned a fumble recovery for a touchdown with 4:06 left to take a 13-7 lead.
+The Flyers scored on a long pass early in the third quarter, but Mitchell Hays returned a fumble recovery for a touchdown with 4:06 left to give New Bremen a 13-7 lead.

 Marion Local retook the lead on a short TD pass less than two minutes later and sealed the win with a 19-yard TD run late in the fourth quarter.